Frontenac Islands: Community groups and organizations

-There are several community groups and organizations in Frontenac Islands.
-On Wolfe Island, these include the Wolfe Island Business and Tourism Association (WIBTA), the Community Medical Clinic, and the Wolfe Island Historical Society.
+There are several community groups and organizations in the Frontenac Islands.
+On Wolfe Island, these include the Community Medical Clinic, the Wolfe Island Historical Society, the Wolfe Island Commons, and Wolfe Island Friends of Ferals.

 Education

 The town, along with Central Frontenac, South Frontenac and North Frontenac, sends students to schools part of the Limestone District School Board, based in neighboring Kingston.